uprighted-learners/unit-4-mission-countdown/part1.md

 ## Learning

-In this lab, we will be practicing with basic DOM scripting.
+In this exercise, we will be practicing with basic DOM scripting.
 We will utilize the `setTimeout` and `setInterval` Web API timers.
 We will also need to utilize HTML.

 Topics: